mortie/snow/README.md

 Some miscellaneous points:

-* If your test suite consists of multiple files, the various `.c` files should be included from the main source file, because Snow uses some static globals.
-Each `.c` file should probably still include `snow.h` to help your editor out.
-* The defer feature uses some GNU extensions, so Snow might not work with all ISO C compatible compilers.
+* Snow uses some GNU extensions, so it might not work with all ISO C compatible compilers.
 It's confirmed to work with at least GCC and Clang.
+It should even work on GCC and Clang versions too old to support C11 (or even C99), but the convenience `asserteq` and `assertneq` macros require C11.
 * Even though Snow is based on passing blocks to the C preprocessor macros, unguarded commas are no problem, because the `block` argument is actually implemented as `...` and expanded with `__VA_ARGS__`.